 Skill Level: Level 3

-Some tips along the way: Take pictures of your final project, and get an instructor to visually check out your project, if you can.
-Create a video “demo video” of all of your projects.
+Some tips along the way: Take pictures of your final product, and get an instructor to visually check out your product, when finished.
+Create a “demo video” of all of your projects.
 Why?
 They can be used as evidence of completion.
 One demo video can be enough evidence to receive numerous badges.
 Only needs to be about 30 seconds to 1 minute.
+What’s the best way to show this off?

 Earn Your Badges: When you’re done, earn your badge!